 - Do this as many times as you feel comfortable.

-These are the 10 exercises you can do to help the baby get into the optimal position for birth.
-However, before you unroll your yoga mat, here are some precautions to keep in mind.
+These are the 11 exercises you can do to help the baby get into the optimal position for birth.
+However, here are some precautions to keep in mind before you start.

 Precautions To Take

-- Always do the exercises on a mat.
+- Always do the exercises or yoga on a mat.

 - If you experience pain while doing any of these exercises, stop immediately.